scriptituk/xfade-easing/README.md

 ### Colour parameters

 These conventions are adopted:
-- all colour values are interpreted according to sign, magnitude and syntax:
+- colour values are interpreted according to sign, magnitude and syntax:
-  - if negative, there is no colour – it is fully transparent
-  - values between 0 and 1 inclusive are an opaque shade of grey determined by the value, from 0.0 (black) to 1.0 (white)
+  - values from 0.0 (black) to 1.0 (white) inclusive are an opaque shade of grey
+  - values from -0.0 (black) to -1.0 (white) are a transparent shade of grey
+    (-0, negative zero, is recognised; -1 to -2 exclusive is clipped to -1)
+  - values -2 or less truncate towards zero to integers and select a [texture](#textures) (default -2)
   - values that match the ffmpeg [Color syntax](https://ffmpeg.org/ffmpeg-utils.html#Color) are treated as RGBA colour components packed into 32 bits,
-- all background colour parameters are named `background` (most GL transition backgrounds are named differently)
+- all background colour parameters are named `background` (most GL Transition backgrounds are named differently)

-Consequently a value of exactly 1 is rendered white but 2 (RGB `#000002`) is nearly black.
+Consequently a value of exactly 1 is rendered white but 2 (RGBA `#00000002`) is almost transparent black.
-If you want R=0,G=0,B=1 then specify the colour using hexadecimal notation, `#000001`.
+To get R=0,G=0,B=1 then specify the colour using hexadecimal notation, `#000001`.

-The custom expression variant only suports fully transparent and opaque grey values, -1 and 0.0 to 1.0, it does not support colour.
+The custom expression variant only suports fully transparent and opaque grey values, -1 and 0.0 to 1.0, it does not support colour or textures.
 e.g. `gl_swap(, , , 0.67)` for 67% grey background (other parameters take default values).

 The custom ffmpeg variant supports the full [Color](https://ffmpeg.org/ffmpeg-utils.html#Color) syntax